expectedparrot/edsl/docs/overview.rst

 Key features
 ------------
-EDSL is python-based and plays nicely with existing python tooling.
+*Python Integration*
+EDSL leverages Python's robust ecosystem, seamlessly integrating with existing Python tools.
-It is designed to be used in a notebook context, where you can easily run and analyze the results of your research.
+It is ideally used within a notebook environment, facilitating the execution and detailed analysis of research outcomes.
-It has built-in methods for analysis and visualization of results, and can be readily extended with custom methods.
-It is also model agnostic, so you can easily present the same questions to different models and agents in parallel to compare results.
+Key features include:

+*Built-in Analytical Tools*: Methods for data analysis and result visualization are built into EDSL, with the capability to expand these tools with custom methods tailored to specific research needs.

+*Model Agnosticism*: The framework's design allows for the application of diverse language models and agents to the same set of questions, enabling comparative analysis across different models.

-It is open source with a permissive license, so you can use it for your own research or build on it for your own projects.
+*Open Source Flexibility*: EDSL is open-source under a permissive license, offering the freedom to use, modify, and extend it for personal or commercial projects.

 Coop
 ----